Shinzaku/iRO-Status-Descriptions/README.md

 - Timer
 - Description

-For descriptions, a particular order for statuses that affect skills will be used
+For descriptions, a particular order will be attempted:

 [Skill Name/Stat] damage/effect increased/reduced